Amey-Thakur/PONG-GAME/README.md

 # PONG-GAME

- >A simple Pong game using python & pygame.
+ >It is a simple Pong Game in Python using pygame.